 - 1/2 tsp red chilli powder

-- 2 heaping tbsp kasoori methi (dry fenugreek leaves)
+- 2 heaping tbsp kasoori methi (dry fenugreek leaves), optional

-- 2 tsp grated jaggery or maple syrup (use sugar if you don't have these)
+- 2 tsp turbinado sugar, grated jaggery or maple syrup

-- 2 cups vegetable stock, or more (use water if you don't have this, but stock will add more flavor)
+- 2 cups or more vegetable stock.
+Can sub water but stock will add even more flavor.